ccatg-pub/catstools/README.md

-# catstools [beta version, under testing]
+# catstools [beta version]

 ## 1. Overview
 - This is a beta version under testing.
+Comments are welcomed.
-- This package provides a toolkit to manipulate files in the [CATS (CAncer genomic Test Standardized) format.](https://www.ncc.go.jp/jp/c_cat/jitsumushya/060/index.html)
+- This package provides a toolkit to manipulate files in the CATS (CAncer genomic Test Standardized) format in [ENG](https://www.ncc.go.jp/en/c_cat/section/070/index.html) and [JPN](https://www.ncc.go.jp/jp/c_cat/jitsumushya/060/index.html).
+- Please call it CATS|TOOLS not CAT|STOOLS.
+- This program comes with ABSOLUTELY NO WARRANTY.

 ## 2. Requirement
 - Linux